Epay-Rosales/emily.github.io/README.md

 ## My Portfolio

-### Transport for London Unified API
+### Transport for London Unified API (Overview)

 ```
 Note: I wrote this overview of the TfL API as part of a Cherry Leaf API documentation course.
 ```

 The Unified API provides real-time, high-volume, and accurate travel data across all transport modes within TfL and other transport authorities.
-The API is now easier to use.
-Instead of providing different data formats for each transport mode, the API data is now uniform letting you:
+<p>The API is now easier to use.
+Instead of providing different data formats for each transport mode, the API data is now uniform letting you:</p>
 - Create once and maintain less.
 - Automatically integrate API data into your databases.
 - Keep your applications running and compatible even if source data changes.

-The API is free and open to use in new ways if you follow the TfL data terms and conditions.<br> We encourage you to use the Unified API instead of old data feeds.
-These feeds will be phased out once they are fully available in the Unified API.
+The API is free and open to use in new ways if you follow the TfL data terms and conditions.
+<p>We encourage you to use the Unified API instead of old data feeds.
+These feeds will be phased out once they are fully available in the Unified API.</p>

 #### Use Cases
 Using this API, you can: